 Culbert B. Laney’s definition of the CFL condition, from the book “Computational Gasdynamics”, is as follows: the full numerical domain of dependence must contain the physical domain of dependence.

 Therefore, the CFL condition expresses that the distance that any information travels during the timestep length within the mesh must be lower than the distance between mesh elements.
 In other words, information from a given cell or mesh element must propagate only to its immediate neighbors.

-The CFL condition is commonly confused with Linear Stability conditions or Nonlinear Stability conditions.
-However, it’s important to emphasize that the CFL condition is not a sufficient condition for stability, and other stability conditions are generally more restrictive than the CFL condition.
+The CFL condition is commonly confused with linear stability conditions or nonlinear stability conditions.
+However, it’s important to emphasize that it is not a sufficient condition for stability, and other stability conditions are generally more restrictive than the CFL condition.

 We can derive the CFL condition in a simple and intuitive way.
 Let’s begin by considering the simple linear convection problem of a quantity u: